dytsou/ai2024/README.md

 ## HW4 Reinforcement Learning
 Use Q-learning algorithm to implement Taxi-v3 game, CartPole-v0 game and use DQN algorithm to implement CartPole-v0 game.
 Compare the performance of Q-learning and DQN algorithm.

+## HW5 Improve LLM Prompt
+Design a task for the LLM model and improve the model's performance.